Genivia/ugrep/README.md

            -Z, --null
                   Prints a zero-byte after the file name.

-           -z TEXT, --separator=TEXT
+           -z SEP, --separator=SEP
-                  The separator between the file name, line number, column number, byte offset, and the matched  line.
+                  Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit: